grab/front-end-guide/README.md

 ## Deployment

 The last step in shipping the product to our users is deployment.
-We use [Ansible Tower](https://www.ansible.com/tower) which is a powerful automation software that enables us to deploy our builds easily.
+We used [Ansible Tower](https://www.ansible.com/tower) which is a powerful automation software that enables us to deploy our builds easily.

 As mentioned earlier, all our commits, upon successful build, are being uploaded to a central S3 bucket for builds.
 We follow semver for our releases and have commands to automatically generate release notes for the latest release.
 When it is time to release, we run a command to tag the latest commit and push to our code hosting environment.
 Travis will run the CI steps on that tagged commit and upload a tar file (such as `1.0.1.tar`) with the version to our S3 bucket for builds.